-The Code of Academic Integrity prohibits behavior, which can broadly be described as lying, cheating, or stealing.
-Academic dishonesty/violations of the Code of Academic Integrity include, but are not limited to, the following:
+The code of academic honesty prohibits behavior, which can broadly be described as lying, cheating, or stealing.
+Violations of the code of academic honesty will include, but are not limited to, the following:

-- 1. Fabricating data or citations - 2.
-Collaborating in areas prohibited by the professor - 3.
+- 1. Fabricating data or citations - 2 Collaborating in areas prohibited by the professor - 3.
 Unauthorized multiple submission of work - 4.
 Sabotage of others' work, including library vandalism or manipulation - 5.
 Plagiarism: presenting any work as one's own that is not one's own - 6.
 The creation of unfair advantage - 7.
 The facilitation of dishonesty - 8.
 Tampering with or falsifying records - 9.
-Cheating on examinations through the use of written materials or giving or receiving help in any form during the exam, including talking, signals, electronic devices, etc. - 10.
-Other forms of academic dishonesty
+Cheating on examinations through the use of written materials or giving or receiving help in any form during the exam, including talking, signals, electronic devices, etc.

-\\Use of any electronic device (other than scientific/graphing calculators) including cellular phones and smart watches, at any time during an exam or quiz regardless of reason is considered a violation of #6 and #9 above.\\ In this course, no credit will be given to assignments, or portions thereof, that are substantially similar.
+\\Use of any electronic device (other than scientific/graphing calculators) including cellular phones and smart watches, at any time during an exam regardless of reason is considered a violation of #6 and #9 above.\\

+In this course, no credit will be given to assignments, or portions thereof, that are substantially similar.
 I will not try to figure out who copied from whom; it is your responsibility to not let anyone copy your work.